JonathanCSmith/biocompute-dm/README.md

 ### Pipeline Patterns - Rolling your own

 #### Pipeline Types
-There are three pipeline types that can be created in BioCIS, respectfully represented by their roman numerals.
+There are three pipeline types that can be created in Biocompute-DM, respectfully represented by their roman numerals.

 * Type I plugins deconvolute information into separate samples.
 This pipeline type is markedly different from its counterparts as it directly informs the database of additional information by analysing the path on which the pipeline's output